fredrkl/ad-pim-iac-demo/README.md

 # AD PIM IaC Demo

 This repository contains demo IaC (Infrastructure as Code) for Azure AD Privileged Identity Management.
+The terraform support for Azure resources PIM settings such as `Approvers` and `Activation maximum duration (hours)` is currently non-existing.

 ## Requirements